vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image40.png"
 style="width:6.26806in;height:2.97778in" />

-## Task 3: Create the "Book Appointments" Table
+## Task 3: Create the "Book Appointments" table

 1. In the Power Apps Maker portal, select **Tables** from the left-hand navigation pane.